ProgrammerNomad/likha/docs/guide/getting-started.md

 # Getting Started

-Welcome to Likha Editor!
+Welcome to LikhaEditor!
 This guide will help you get started with the editor.

-## What is Likha?
+## What is LikhaEditor?

-Likha is a modern, framework-agnostic rich text editor built on top of ProseMirror.
+LikhaEditor is a modern, framework-agnostic rich text editor built on top of ProseMirror.
 It provides a simple API while maintaining powerful extensibility through plugins.

 ## Key Features